manuelseeger/sc2-ai-coach/README.md

 The GPT assistant behind AI coach can use mulitple high level capabilities like query a MongoDB replay database, lookup a player's battle net profile, or add data such as comments to a replay.
 The assistant decides autonomously without explicit programming when to employ a capability.

+This is my personal research project to explore the latest in LLM based agents.

 ![Alt text](archive/aicoach-replaydb-example.png "a title")

 ## Minimal Setup

+Instructions for a minimal setup without voice integration.
+Text only, "chat with your replays".
+Some Python experience required.

 ### Python environment